dev-xo/remix-saas/README.md

 ### Usage

 Template can be used in the way you like.
-Feel free to remove all the HTML code you don't need, and keep just the `actions and loaders` from Remix.
+Feel free to remove all the HTML code you don't need, and keep just the `loaders` and `actions` from Remix.

 Code that is necessary for the template to keep working as expected, has been marked as `@required`.